zmcj1/BoxheadConsoleGameEngine/README.md

 # MinConsole

-Tip:This document will change at any time.
+IMPORTANT: This document will change at any time.

-Now this project in the early development stage, everything is changing at a high speed!
+This project is in the early development stage, everything is changing at a high speed!

 Made in Minsk, Belarus.

-## MinIO

-Quick look

 ## What is this?